hamishivi/hamishivi.github.io/_posts/2026-02-02-replicating-l1.md

 Here, we see that **length control still works, but less strongly** on these OOD tasks.
 I consider this pretty successful, since in reality we can just train on a diverse mixture and minimise how many OOD cases the model needs to deal with (and later for Olmo 3 we did indeed train on a moderately diverse mixture of data).

-Sadly, we do see performance drop:
+Sadly, we do see performance drop (all curves using temperature 0.7 sampling):

 <img src="https://i.imgur.com/r2dhxk1.png" alt="MMLU performance comparison" width="500" style="display: block; margin: 0 auto;">